(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Lack of appetite

-If you experience any of these symptoms, check with your doctor to determine a cause.
+If any of these symptoms occur, check with the care team to determine a cause.
 Also, keep in mind that these symptoms may be due to other conditions.

 How is pancreatic cancer staged?

 Pancreatic cancer is usually staged differently than other types of cancers.
-While many cancers are staged using the TNM system, which categorizes tumors based on diagnostic tests and classifications that happen during surgery, many patients with pancreatic cancer don’t have surgery, so the TNM system isn’t used as often to stage these diseases.
+While many cancers are staged using the TNM system, which categorizes tumors based on diagnostic tests and classifications that happen during pancreatic cancer surgery, many patients with this disease don’t have surgery, so the TNM system isn’t used as often to stage these diseases.

 Resectable (localized)